omarm3333/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Scripts Descriptions

 ### run_analysis.R
-Main R program does the functions calling and instructions to get and tidy data whit following actions:
+Main R program does the functions calling and instructions to get and tidy data with the following actions:
 1. Sets working directory with *setwd()*
 2. Add library **dplyr**
 3. Defines the path to source data directory: **"UCI HAR Dataset"**